 JIT stands for Just-In-Time compiler.
-It converts repeatedly used code to bytecode which can be sent to processor directly hence saving time of compiling same piece of code again and again.
+JIT converts repetitive code into bytecode which can then be sent to the processor directly, hence, saving time by not compiling the same piece of code over and over.

 MJIT is introduced in Ruby 2.6.
 It is most commonly known as MRI JIT or Method Based JIT.

-MJIT is still in development and hence MJIT is optional in Ruby 2.6.
-If you are running Ruby 2.6 then execute following commnad.
+MJIT is still in development, therefore, MJIT is optional in Ruby 2.6.
+If you are running Ruby 2.6, then you can execute the following commnad.

 You will see following options.

-Vladimir Makarov proposed to improve performance by replacing VM instructions with RTL(Register Transfer Language) and introducing Method based JIT compiler.
+Vladimir Makarov proposed improving performance by replacing VM instructions with RTL(Register Transfer Language) and introducing the Method based JIT compiler.

 Vladimir explained MJIT architecture in his RubyKaigi 2017 conference keynote.

 Ruby’s compiler converts the code to YARV(Yet Another Ruby VM) instructions and then these instructions are run by the Ruby Virtual Machine.
-Code that is executed too often are converted to RTL instructions which runs faster.
+Code that is executed too often is converted to RTL instructions, which runs faster.